IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 Upper Ontology

-The Upper Ontology domain encompasses six fundamental domains that establish the foundation for the modeling syntax and semantic.
+The Upper Ontology domain encompasses five fundamental domains that establish the foundation for the modeling syntax and semantic.

-1) Elementary Graph defines basic constructs for relating and classifying elements in a directed graph.
+1) The Elementary Graph defines basic constructs for relating and classifying elements in a directed graph.

-4) Compositionality defines the syntactic constructs used to build Entity Elements that have an internal structure and boundaries.
+4) Compositionality, another aspect of modularity, defines the syntactic constructs used to build Entitys that have an internal structure and boundaries.

-6) Semantic defines Bounded Individuals (entities that exists over space and time how they are composed and classified, enabling effective representation of meaning.
+5) The 4D Composite Knowledge Graph defines Bounded Individuals (entities that exists over space and time) how they are composed (mereology), qualified (properties) and connected, enabling effective representation of meaning.

 CONCEPT LIST